nizhunt/dotProduct/readme.md

 For now, take the role of the math teacher.
 You have to formulate the [problem statement](#problem) into a ZK Circuit.

-Go to the src folder, and replace the content of the [main.nr](./src/main.nr) file with
+Go to the src folder.
+This is where we will write the logic for the circuit.
+Replace the content of the [main.nr](./src/main.nr) file with

 ```rust
 // main function is the entry point to the noir program